c4e3/word-count/index.md

+## Documentation for word-count project

+This project verifies Zipf's law ...

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/c4e3/word-count/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.